-Goya 1966 guitar catalogue.
+Goya 1966 guitar catalog.
 Page 4.
 Details of three members of the semi-acoustic Goya Rangemaster series, models: 105, 107 and 109, with the 109B (blonde finish) pictured.
 The name Rangemaster relates to the wide tonal range of the pickups; each consists of two separate coils covering two strings only.
-These guitars were made in Italy by accordian manufacturers Polverini, then badged Goya.
+These guitars were made in Italy by accordion manufacturers Polverini, then badged Goya.
 The main difference between these three guitars was the body shape: the 105 having a single Venetian cutaway (see next page), the 107 a single Florentine cutaway, and the 109 a double Florentine cutaway.
 Only the 109B was available with blonde finish, and this had a maple front back and sides, rather than the mahogany of all other finishes.

 The January 1966 US list price for either the blonde or sunburst finished model was $399.
 This was a significant amount; actually $9 more than the very well-regarded Gibson ES-175D.